Business LoansBest Small Business Loans in February 2025

 If you’re hungry to open your own Taco Bell restaurant, you should know the overall costs to buying a franchise are far greater than the initial franchise fee.

-Again, specifics can vary considerably; cities with a lower cost of living will generally cost less to build and operate a restaurant in, and scaled-down Express locations cost far less to outfit than Traditional units do.
-You might also be able to save upfront costs by purchasing an existing Taco Bell location rather than building a brand new one — costs for doing so range between $152,250 and $1,800,000.
+Again, specifics can vary considerably.
+Cities with a lower cost of living will generally cost less to build and operate a restaurant in, and scaled-down Express locations cost far less to outfit than Traditional units do.
+You might also be able to save upfront costs by purchasing an existing Taco Bell location rather than building a brand new one — costs for doing so range between $175,000 and $1,800,000, not including property.

-Here’s a rough idea of how much it costs to franchise a Taco Bell.
+Here’s a rough idea of how much it costs to franchise a Taco Bell according to Franchimp, a franchise data company:

 • Initial franchise fee: $25,000 to $45,000